Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 - It accurately tracks distance, heart rate, pace, time, calories, and sleeping patterns.

 - The LCD screen of Garmin Forerunner is very dull that reading in darkness is simply impossible.

 - It has no built-in heart rate monitor.

 TomTom Spark features a heart rate monitor which monitors the heart rate by using LED light along with measuring the changes in your blood flow.
-The device offers you multiple heart rate training zones which mainly includes sprint, fat burn, speed, endure etc. that can be selected according to your preference.
-The GPS of TomTom Spark works with only outdoor activities such as running or cycling whereas gym, treadmill or freestyle are tracked by hand movements using 3-axis accelerometer present in the watch.
+The device offers you multiple heart rate training zones which mainly include sprint, fat burn, speed, endure, etc. that can be selected according to your preference.
+The GPS of TomTom Spark works with only outdoor activities such as running or cycling whereas gym, treadmill or freestyle are tracked by hand movements using a 3-axis accelerometer present in the watch.
 The battery life of TomTom spark lasts up to 5 days depending on your usage.

 - TomTom Spark Cardio+music has built-in storage for music.

-- It can easily pair with Bluetooth smart sensors.
+- It can easily pair with Bluetooth Smart sensors.

 - The slim design offers multi-sport functionality.

 - It has a built-in heart rate monitor and GPS.

 - TomTom Spark Cardio+music lack GPS when swimming.